EXCLUSIVE-Barclays veteran trader Nat Tyce to leave bank - memo

 "Nat has been a deeply valued colleague on the Macro Management Committee, a close partner and friend to me and hundreds of colleagues during his tenure, and will be deeply missed at Barclays," the memo said.

 A spokesperson for Barclays confirmed the authenticity of the memo but declined further comment.
-The spokesperson did not have an immediate comment on Tyce's successor.
+The spokesperson also declined to comment on Tyce's successor.

 Tyce, who also serves as a director on the board of the International Swaps and Derivatives Association, did not immediately respond to an emailed request for comment.